siara-cc/sqlite_micro_logger_c/README.md

 - Allow modification of records
 - Rolling logs
 - Show how this library can be used in a multi-core, multi-threaded environment
+- Add encryption support
+- Get it working for esp-idf

 # Related Projects